 LALs are held at customer sites on consignment.
-The single performance obligation is satisfied, and revenue is recognized for LALs upon customer notification that the LALs have been implanted in a patient.
+Revenue is recognized for LALs upon customer notification that the LALs have been implanted in a patient.

 Our LDD contracts contain multiple performance obligations bundled into one transaction price, with all obligations generally satisfied within one year.
 The LDD capital asset and related components revenue is recognized upon installation and customer acceptance, training revenue is recognized upon completion of training by at least one doctor and the initial warranty and service agreement are recognized ratably over the service period.
 After the first year, service contracts can be purchased separately on a standalone basis.
 Revenue for such service agreements will be recognized over the term of each contract.
-We recorded contract liabilities of \$1,388,000 and \$1,187,000 related to such service agreements as of March 31, 2023 and December 31, 2022, respectively.

-For the three months ended March 31, 2023 and 2022, sales from contracts with customers consisted of the following (in thousands):
+For the three months ended March 31, 2024 and 2023, revenue from contracts with customers consisted of the following (in thousands):

 Three Months Ended March 31,

-2023 2022
+2024 2023

-LDD (including training) \$ 6,475 \$ 4,569
+LDD (including training) ¢ 8,714 ¢ 6,475

-LAL 10,395 • 4,105
+LAL ψ 19,916 Ψ 10,395

-Service warranty, service contracts, and accessories 619 268
+Service warranty, service contracts, and accessories 882 619

-\$ 17,489 \$ 8,942
+\$ 29,512 \$ 17,489

-For the three months ended March 31, 2023 and 2022 we did not have any one customer who individually accounted for more than 10% of revenue.
+For the three months ended March 31, 2024 and 2023 we did not have any one customer who individually accounted for more than 10% of revenue.